 A lot of different brands are also taking advantage of the ongoing success of vlogging.
 This is because vlogging adds a layer of humanity and presents a natural way for you to promote your products.

-Videos have made it a lot easier for audiences to check out and even shop for products on the spot with shoppable videos.
+Videos have made it a lot easier for audiences to check out and even shop for products on the spot.
 These shoppable videos have accelerated e-commerce transactions which becomes a great tool for companies that heavily rely on e-commerce.

 Shoppers will no longer have to manually research and look for your product online because of these videos.
 With just one click on the featured product of a shoppable video, your customer will be immediately redirected to your website or even go straight to their cart to check out.

 These features can be seen on social media platforms like Instagram, using their Instagram Stories, and Snapchat where users can just swipe up to visit the website that features your product.